Jets' goaltender Connor Hellebuyck stellar in 4-1 win over Oilers in Game 1

 - Oops!Something went wrong.Please try again later.

-EDMONTON — Connor Helleybuyck made 32 saves for the Winnipeg Jets in a 4-1 win over the Edmonton Oilers on Wednesday to open their first-round playoff series.
+EDMONTON — The Winnipeg Jets contained the NHL's top two scorers and their goaltender Connor Hellebuyck did the rest in a 4-1 win Wednesday over the Edmonton Oilers to open their first-round playoff series.

+Hellebuyck was stellar with 32 saves.
+Oilers stars Connor McDavid and Leon Draisaitl were held off the scoresheet with a combined six shots on goal.

 Edmonton's Jesse Puljujarvi scored his first playoff goal in his NHL post-season debut.
 Edmonton starter Mike Smith had 18 saves in the loss.